getsentry/sentry-docs/src/collections/_documentation/data-management/sensitive-data.md

     });
     ```

-- Attaching user/email information (if that is considered SD or not permitted)
+- Attaching user/email information (if it is considered SD or not permitted)

     Don't do: